DocPrism: Multi-lingual Detection of Incorrectness Inconsistencies between Code and Documentation: Discussion

 \section{Discussion}

+Our evaluation shows that code-documentation inconsistency errors are not uncommon in real-world developer-written code (RQ3).
+Our ablation study (RQ4) demonstrates how LCEF dramatically decreases flag- and under-promise rates, but also greatly improves accuracy to over 90\%.
+We think low flag and under-promise rates are important for developers wanting to use a tool detecting code-documentation inconsistencies ---otherwise they will be overwhelmed with unimportant warnings.

+\toolname{} performance contrasts starkly with our evaluation of SOTA (RQ1).
+C4RLLaMA achieved 94\% precision and 90\% accuracy on a widely-used, but synthetic, dataset.
+But, it flagged every function in our dataset---made of code-documentation pairs that co-occur in real codebases---as inconsistent with its documentation, leading to a precision of only 0.05-0.14.
+This result aligns with our ablation study, where our first uses of LLMs to find inconsistencies had flag rates over 90\%.
+However, it shows a danger with relying on automatically-labelled datasets and binary labels in building software engineering tools.

+\revdel{A shortcoming of our comparison to the SOTA is that, due to the high volume of C4RLLaMA-reported inconsistencies, we could not manually analyze the correctness of the results.
+However, the C4RLLaMA paper reported that 65\% of rectifications were correct.
+Using their reported 65\% correctness rate and applying it to our data, C4RLLaMA could be estimated to have 405 false flags, over 4$\times$ the 84 false flags \toolname{} surfaced. }

+\textbf{Ranking results.} Given the surprisingly large numbers of inconsistencies found in real-world code (RQ3), flagging this many results for a developer could still be overwhelming.
+We could reduce this by ranking inconsistencies, to help developers focus on only those that are most impactful.
+This would help them to maximize any effort invested into improving the documentation consistency within their project.
+Such improvements could help both future developers reading the documentation, as well as any emerging LLM-based development tools that rely on accurate documentation as the basis for constructing prompts for generating implementations.

-\textbf{Overlap Between Different Inconsistency Types.} In our evaluation, we saw that some \toolname{} sometimes outputs the same inconsistency into two categories.
-This happens most often with an inconsistency being listed as both an over-promise and direct mismatch, though sometimes an under-promise was also listed as direct mismatch (e.g., Figure~\ref{fig:underpromise-example2}).
+\textbf{Overlap between different inconsistencies.} When examining our results, we noted that \toolname{} sometimes outputs the same inconsistency into two categories.
+This happens most often with an inconsistency being listed as both an over-promise and direct mismatch, though sometimes an under-promise was also listed as direct mismatch (e.g., Fig~\ref{fig:underpromise-example2}).
 This suggests that Local Categorization's effectiveness depends on how well the Check-In Key question describes the target category.
 Upon analysis, our Check-In Key for direct mismatches, \textit{``Does the code correctly implement what is mentioned in the documentation?''}, is semantically vague: ``correctly implement'' can also capture the notion of over-promise.

-\textbf{Generalization to Other LLMs.} Section~\ref{sec:eval} shows that \toolname{} worked well using the LLaMa3.1-70B pre-trained model.
-To ensure the approach is not reliant on this one LLM, we also ran our approach with OpenAI's GPT4.1 pre-trained model on our benchmark dataset.
-We see that LCEF remains effective at reducing the flag rate, with GPT-V4 flag rates of 87\% dropping to 20\% with GPT-DocPrism.
-This suggests \toolname{} is not over-fit to the LLaMa3.1-70B.
+This suggests that the success of LCEF may depend on whether a brief, unambiguous check-in key can be constructed.